Growing Beets: How To Get Big Beetroot Harvests

 Did I mention yet that they’re delicious?
 Whether cooked as a vegetable side or sliced up on top of salads, beets can be an easy addition to any number of meals.

-Curious enough to grow your own yet?
+Curious enough to grow beets on your own yet?
 You should be!
-Let’s explore everything there is to know about the humble beet.
+Let’s explore everything there is to know about the humble beet and discuss how to grow beets.
 You’ll be as excited as I am by the time we’re through!

 Beets: Quick Care Guide